Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool uploads and analyzes local files via EnriProxy for server-side extraction and model analysis, distinguishing it from client-side Read tools by listing specific file types and use cases.
+The description clearly states it uploads and analyzes local files via EnriProxy for server-side extraction and model analysis.
+It lists many specific use cases (large PDFs, videos, audio, etc.) and distinguishes from a client-side Read tool, making the purpose highly specific and actionable.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.